tensorflow/tensorflow/ISSUE_TEMPLATE.md

 ### Environment info
 Operating System:

-Installed version of CUDA and cuDNN (if any):
+Installed version of CUDA and cuDNN:
+(please attach the output of `ls -l /path/to/cuda/lib/libcud*`):

 If installed from binary pip package, provide: